trpc-ecosystem/go-naming-polarismesh/registry/README.md

       service:
         - name:  trpc.test.helloworld.Greeter1  # The name of service.
           namespace: namespace-test1  # The namespace of your service.
-          token: xxxxxxxxxxxxxxxxxxxx  # Token is optional for service registration.
           # (Optional) Used to heartbeat or unregister.
           # When register_self is true, this config has no effect, the plugin will use returned instance_id of register to overwrite config.
           # if register_self is false, instance_id cannot be missing.